Tao-su/Proteoform-predictor/README.md

 The Proteoform-predictor is an application used to predict post-translational modification (PTM) site as candidates for poorly annotated proteins of bacteria based on sequence homology.
 These newly generated PTM site candidates will be added to existing database, which is formated as xml, and used for top-down mass spectral search.
 The goal of this application is to increase the number of hits at proteoform level during database searching.

 ## Downloading scripts

-Before using, users can download a zip file containing all source code into their local PCs.
+Before using, users can download a zip file containing all codes and files into their local PCs.
+Make sure the directory storing these files is the working directory.

 ## Dependencies

 Proteoform-predictor relies on biopython and xml.etree.ElementTree to parse BLAST result and Uniprot xml file.
 It also utilizes matplotlib-venn to generate Venn diagram for comparison.
 These dependencies can be installed via [Conda](https://conda.io/projects/conda/en/latest/user-guide/install/windows.html) using the following codes in Command Prompt.
-Before execute the codes, make sure the current directory contains the environment.yml file.
+Before execute the codes, make sure the working directory contains the environment.yml file.
 ``` bash
 conda env create -f environment.yml
 conda activate PTM_predictor